These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 6.6 The risk and ownership of the goods transfers to the Customer at the time of delivery or, if the goods are delivered by a carrier, at the time of handing over for transport.

-6.7 Contrary to the previous paragraph, the Supplier retains ownership as long as the Customer has not paid the full amount of the purchase price, including any additional costs, or has not provided security for this.
-In such a case, ownership will only pass to the Buyer if it has fully fulfilled its obligations towards the Supplier.
-As long as full payment has not been made, the delivered goods can be taken back by the Supplier at any time.
-In such a case, the Buyer is obliged to immediately return the goods to the Supplier at its own expense and risk upon first demand.
-As long as full payment has not been made, the Buyer is expressly not permitted to alienate, encumber, pledge or otherwise place the goods under the power of third parties outside its normal business operations.
-The Buyer is also not permitted to alienate, encumber, pledge or otherwise place the goods under the control of third parties in the course of its normal business operations when the Buyer applies for suspension of payment or if the Buyer is declared bankrupt.
+6.7 Notwithstanding the previous article, Supplier reserves the ownership until Purchaser has paid the full amount of the purchase price and any additional costs or has provided security for this.
+In such a case, ownership will only be transferred to Purchaser if Purchaser has fully met its obligations towards Supplier.
+As long as full payment has not been made, Supplier may take back the delivered goods at any time.
+In such a case, Purchaser is obliged to return the goods to Supplier immediately upon first request at its own expense and risk.
+As long as full payment has not been made, Purchaser is expressly prohibited from alienating, encumbering, pledging or otherwise placing the goods in the power of third parties outside its normal business operations.
+Purchaser is also prohibited from alienating, encumbering, pledging or otherwise placing the goods in the power of third parties within its normal business operations at the time Purchaser applies for a suspension of payments or if Purchaser is declared bankrupt.

 6.8 The Supplier is entitled to make partial deliveries.

-6.9 The customer is obliged to check the delivered goods for possible damage and/or defects as soon as possible after receipt.
-The Supplier will only handle complaints regarding visible damage and/or defects if they have reached the Supplier In Writing within fourteen (14) days after delivery, accompanied by an accurate statement of the nature and grounds of the complaint(s).
-After the expiry of this term of fourteen (14) days, the Customer is deemed to have approved the delivered goods.
+6.9 The Purchaser is obliged to check the delivered goods as soon as possible after receipt for any damage and/or defects.
+The Supplier will only consider complaints regarding visible damage and/or defects if they have reached the Supplier in writing within fourteen (14) days after delivery, accompanied by a precise statement of the nature and grounds of the complaint(s).
+After this period of fourteen (14) days, the Purchaser is deemed to have approved the delivered goods.

 6.10 With due observance of the limitation included in the previous paragraph, the Supplier may provide a guarantee to be agreed upon on the goods it has supplied.
 This warranty is limited to any warranty that the Supplier's supplier has provided with regard to the relevant good.
 Any warranty conditions of that supplier will then apply.